Adobee/ACS/README.md

   Or set a custom timeout seconds depends on your computer performance (default as 7200):
   - `java -jar ACS.jar /tmp/ Lang_1 timeout:1800`
 4. The results are in the dir "ACS/resultMessage", the detailed patch is in the file "ACS/resultMessage/patchSource/xx.java" and is between "patch begin" and "patch end".
+5. If ACS didn't generate the patch, it maybe cause by the performance of the computer, please increase the timeout time.
 3. Evaluation
 --------------------